Johnny Timpson's Blog

 Four factors may shape how well families weather absence due to illness in the future:

-The Building Resilient Households Group are seeking to improve households’ financial resilience to income shocks, see their manifesto for change – The future of financial provision for those too ill to work.
+The Building Resilient Households Group are seeking to improve households’ financial resilience to income shocks, see their manifesto for change – The future of financial provision for those too ill to work (PDF 698KB).

 Let’s keep on talking to clients about their financial resilience and ensure they are prepared for the unexpected.